nbe95/mqtt-switch/README.md

 **We've got you covered!**

-I used this setup to automate my old, not so smart bathroom fan without having to fiddle around with the even older electric installation of my apartment.
+I used this setup to automate my old, not so smart bathroom fan without having to fiddle around with the even older electrical installation of my apartment.
 All you need to do is to fit the Arduino and the servo motor into a nice looking box and upload/fine-tune this code.

 *Et voilà!* Enjoy turning your device on/off using MQTT commands and even integrate it in systems like **Home Assistant** with a minimum effort.
-:sparkles:
+:tada:

 > :bulb: See the device [in action](./doc/action.mov)!
 More images are available in the [doc](./doc) directory.